 incorporating mechanical parts of some items into the design, such as levers in adjustable office chairs

 taking into account issues such as cost, market trends, demand, materials and manufacturing methods and techniques and safety

 liaising with individual craftsmen, or with various departments of the company: marketing, production, supply and sales, regarding the process of construction or manufacture.

 Pay rates vary, depending on:

-- You might be able to get a job with a Higher National Certificate (HNC) or Higher National Diploma (HND) in furniture design.
-For entry you normally need 1-2 Highers or a relevant National Certificate (NC) or National Qualification (NQ).
+You might be able to get a job with an HNC or HND in furniture design.
+For entry you normally need 1-2 Highers or a relevant NC or NQ.

-- You could start by taking a National Certificate (NC) or National Qualification (NQ).
+You could start by taking an NC or NQ.
 Entry requirements vary from no formal entry requirements to 4 subjects at National 4 including English, Art and Design and a technological subject.
 You might then progress to a more advanced course.

 Entry can be very competitive.
 Most jobs are in large factories, designing furniture for the mass market, but there is also work with design consultancies, working with for example, interior designers and architects.
 There are also opportunities in retail and sometimes with smaller bespoke design companies.
 Some designers are self-employed and take a considerable time to establish themselves.